KqSMea8/AirplayServer/README.md

 * **dsafa22**: Created an [AirPlay 2 mirroring server](https://github.com/dsafa22/AirplayServer) for Android based on ShairPlay.
 This project is basically a port of dsafa22's code to the Raspberry Pi, utilizing OpenMAX and OpenSSL for better performance on the Pi.
 All code in lib/ with a header crediting `Administrator` is dsafa22's work.
 License: unknown
 * **Juho Vähä-Herttua** and contributors: Created an AirPlay audio server called [ShairPlay](https://github.com/juhovh/shairplay), including support for Fairplay based on PlayFair.
 Most of the code in lib/ originally stems from this project.
 License: GNU LGPLv2.1+
 * **EstebanKubata**: Created a FairPlay library called [PlayFair](https://github.com/EstebanKubata/playfair).
 Located in the `lib/playfair` folder.
 License: GNU GPL
+* **Fraunhofer and contributors**: Developed a high-quality AAC decoder library called FDK-AAC.
+Used in the audio renderer.
+Code located in the `renderer/fdk-aac` folder.
+License: [View](https://github.com/mstorsjo/fdk-aac/blob/master/NOTICE)
 * **Jonathan Beck, Nikias Bassen** and contributors: Created a library for plist handling called [libplist](https://github.com/libimobiledevice/libplist).
 Located in the `lib/plist` folder.
 License: GNU LGPLv2.1+
 * **Joyent, Inc and contributors**: Created an http library called [http-parser](https://github.com/nodejs/http-parser).
 Located at `lib/http_parser.(c|h)`.
 License: MIT
 * **Google, Inc and contributors**: Created an implementation of curve 25519 called [curve25519-donna](https://github.com/agl/curve25519-donna).
 Located in the `lib/curve25519` folder.
 License: 3-Clause BSD
 * **Team XBMC**: Managed to show a black background for OpenMAX video rendering.
 This code is used in the video renderer.
 License: GNU GPL